hitz-zentroa/latxa/README.md

 ## Convert Checkpoints

 Convert the raw Llama models to Neox format using scripts in `convert` directory.
-Note that the 70B model uses a different conversion script that takes into account the `n_kv_heads` parameter.
-Rename the script that in included when cloning the repo to match the name in `convert_raw_llama_weights_to_neox_70b.sh`.
-For the conversion script of the 7B and 13B models, get the script in the previous commit.

 ```bash
 cd convert